Certified Nursing Assistant FAQs

 Yes, you must pass both parts of the examination within two years to be certified in Florida.

 You must complete a Board approved CNA training program (full 120 hour program) and retake both parts of the exam.
 You can find a list of approved training programs at https://floridasnursing.gov/education-and-training-programs/.

 If I completed the first half of my Nurse Aide Test in another state, can I come to Florida and complete the second half?

 No, the exams are not the same from state to state.

-Does Florida require out-of-state certified nursing assistants applying for reciprocity to complete any exams?
+Does Florida require out-of-state certified nursing assistants applying for Endorsement to complete any exams?